• United Nations Commemoration of World Torture Day 22 June 2018

 • Reached 157,938 people with COVID-19 Psychosocial support and awareness

-• Been in consortiums led by: World Food Programme (WFP), Catholic Relief Services (CRS), Childline, Trocaire and Welthungerhilfe (WHH)
+• Been in consortiums led by: World Food Programme (WFP), Catholic Relief Services (CRS), Childline, Island Hospice, Trocaire and Welthungerhilfe (WHH)

-• Collaborated with over 40 other Civil Society Organisations (CSOs) and received funding from over 20 Donors, including direct donor funding since 2012.
+• Collaborated with over 40 other Civil Society Organisations (CSOs) and Faith Based Organisations (FBO's) in 36 Projects and received multi-million dollar funding from over 20 Donors, including direct donor funding since 2012.

 • Developed Training modules in: Psychosocial Awareness and Coping Skills (PACS); Psychosocial First Aid (PFA); Trauma Informed Care (TIC) Practices; Self-Care (SC); Covid-19, and Bereavement and Loss support; Training in Mentorship Skills for Mental Health